-As you start walking on Shitamachi-naka Street, in the East Zone, you'll be greeted by many beautiful stores which impart the majestic sense of the time in which they were originally constructed.
+As you start walking on Shitamachi-naka Street, in the East Zone, you'll be greeted by many beautiful stores that impart the majestic sense of the time they were originally constructed.

-You’ll find a paper umbrellas store, as well as flower shops, stationary stores, tailor, food, liquor stores and more.
+You’ll find a paper umbrellas store, as well as flower shops, stationery stores, tailor, food, liquor stores, and more.

 The “Yamatoya Store” Grocery Store is a good place to spend some extra time.
 This is a three-story building originally located in Minato Ward, Tokyo.
-The store sold several goods, but specialized in the sale of dried seaweed (nori) and green tea.
-Indoors, the store has a homely and traditional feel and it's also beautiful to look at.
+The store sold several goods, but specialized in selling dried seaweed (nori) and green tea.
+Indoors, the store has a homely and traditional feel, and it's also beautiful to look at.

 b.
 Public Bathhouse, “Kodakara-yu” – Where comfort and art used to meet

-This bathhouse is a great example of a sento (public bathhouses very common and popular to this day in Japan).
-While the bathhouse is not functional, it still contains some items that were used since its erection in 1929.
-The interior of the building has also been perfectly restored in 1993, allowing visitors to marvel at the details of the décor and at the murals decorating the walls.
+This bathhouse is a great example of a sento (public bathhouses are very common and popular to this day in Japan).
+While the bathhouse is not functional, it still contains some items used since its erection in 1929.
+The interior of the building was also perfectly restored in 1993, allowing visitors to marvel at the details of the décor and the murals decorating the walls.

 c.
 Bar “Kagiya” – A meeting place with a 100 years history

-Right by the bathhouse is the very interesting Bar “Kagiya”.
+Right by the bathhouse is the fascinating Bar “Kagiya.”
 Built in 1856, the store started operating as a sake-selling business and only later opened as a bar.
-The owner, fully took advantage of the great location in which the bar was located (by Uguisudani Station) and created a beautiful and relaxing environment in his bar, making this place extremely popular and able to continue operating well into the 1950's.
+The owner, fully took advantage of the great location in which the bar was located (by Uguisudani Station) and created a beautiful and relaxing environment in his bar, making this place extremely popular and able to continue operating well into the 1950s.